oceanobservatories/python-ingestion/README.md

 ## Usage

-**Always activate the virutal environment before using the script.**
+**Always activate the virtual environment before using the script.**

 List any optional arguments before specifying the task.
 For example: